-Investment markets can be analyzed in many different ways.
+Investment markets can be analyzed in many different ways, and understanding them is key to long-term investing in bitcoin.
 One method is to analyze the markets based on their historical price development.
 This article will present one example of such a study based on historical price data.
+Let’s make a light analysis about how BTC price behaves when the markets rumble — specifically, how bitcoin behaves in relation to the U.S. market.

 The studied time periods